Fall in utah The 12 Best Places to See utah Fall Colors

 This stretch of road never fails to captivate me, regardless of the time of year, due to its breathtaking vistas.
 While the entire byway spans over 100 miles, the segment cutting through Dixie National Forest offers the most spectacular display of golden aspens contrasting with evergreen pines.

-This remarkable roadway links two of America’s natural treasures: Bryce Canyon and Capitol Reef National Parks.
 En route, you’ll encounter various points of interest, including the vast expanse of Grand Staircase-Escalante National Monument.
 As you navigate the infamous “Hog’s Back” section, you’ll quickly understand how it earned its daunting moniker.

 Fall in Utah: Park City, Canyons Village Ski Area